shayma-93/Git-GitHub-Project/README.md

 **        Added this change to the staging area by using the command "git add **
 ### 13. Commit with the message "removing third.txt".

-       **  Commited changes by "git commit -m  "removing third.txt".**
+**  Commited changes by "git commit -m  "removing third.txt" **
 ### 14. Check out your commits using git log.

-       **  Used "git log" to check out the changes commited**
+**  Used "git log" to check out the changes commited **
 ### 15. Change your global settings to core.pager=cat

-     **   Changed my global settings to core.pager=cat by command "git config --global core.pager=cat"**
+** Changed my global settings to core.pager=cat by command "git config --global core pager=cat" **
 ### 16. Write the appropriate command to list all the global configurations for git on your machine.

-**
-         To list all the global configurations for git on my machine, i used command "git config --global --list"**
+**i used command "git config --global --list" to list all the global configurations for git on my machine, **